adithyaamara/BirthdayReminderService/README.md

      > OR
      > 2. Enable 2 Factor authentication in your google account, **Generate an app password for gmail, use the same as password and paste it as secret for `SENDER_EMAIL_PASSWORD`** (App password must included spaces too!!).
 [Secure, Recommended]

-   - `NOTIFICATION_SUBSCRIBERS` --> The email_id or array of email_ids who wants to receive these reminder emails.
+   - `NOTIFICATION_SUBSCRIBERS` --> A single email_id or comma separated string of email_ids who wants to receive these reminder emails.
+      - Ex : `reciever.address@gmail.com` or `reciever1.address@gmail.com,reciever2.address@yahoo.com`

 **That's It!!
 Now you will never forget a special day 🍰!!**